SimBench: Benchmarking the Ability of Large Language Models to Simulate Human Behaviors: Introduction

-Using this benchmark, we move beyond isolated experiments to build a comprehensive picture of LLM simulation.
-We structure our investigation through six research questions.
-We first establish a baseline, asking \textbf{how well current LLMs perform} (RQ1) and \textbf{how characteristics like model size and inference-time compute affect their ability} (RQ2).
-We find that even top models struggle (top score: 40.8/100), though performance scales log-linearly with size and, surprisingly, is not improved by scaling inference-time compute.
-Next, we explore the sources of this variance, asking how \textbf{task selection} (RQ3) and \textbf{human response plurality} (RQ4) affect fidelity.
-Fidelity varies substantially by task, and we establish a key alignment-simulation tradeoff: instruction tuning's mode-seeking objective systematically improves performance on low-entropy (consensus) questions but actively harms performance on high-entropy (pluralistic) ones.
-A causal analysis confirms this is the net result of a beneficial instruction-following effect versus a harmful entropy-reduction effect.
-Finally, we investigate practical implications, asking if LLMs are \textbf{better at simulating some demographic groups than others} (RQ5) and \textbf{to what extent simulation ability correlates with other model capabilities} (RQ6).
+Using \textsc{SimBench}, we move beyond isolated experiments to build a comprehensive picture of LLM simulation.
+We structure our investigation around six research questions.
+We first establish a baseline, asking \textbf{how well current LLMs perform at social simulation} (RQ1) and \textbf{how characteristics like model size and inference-time compute affect their simulation ability} (RQ2).
+We find that top models achieve meaningful but modest simulation fidelity (top score: 40.80/100), though performance scales log-linearly with size and, surprisingly, is not improved by scaling inference-time compute.
+Next, we explore the sources of this variance, asking \textbf{how task selection} (RQ3) and \textbf{human response plurality} (RQ4) affect simulation fidelity.
+We find that fidelity varies substantially by task, and uncover an alignment-simulation tradeoff: instruction tuning's mode-seeking objective systematically improves performance on low-entropy (consensus) questions but harms performance on high-entropy (pluralistic) questions.
+A causal analysis confirms this tradeoff stems from two opposing forces: a beneficial instruction-following effect and a harmful entropy-reduction effect.
+Finally, we ask if LLMs are \textbf{better at simulating some demographic groups than others} (RQ5) and \textbf{to what extent simulation ability correlates with other model capabilities} (RQ6).
 We show models struggle most with religious/ideological groups and that simulation ability correlates most strongly with deep, knowledge-intensive reasoning (MMLU-Pro, $r=0.939$).

 Progress in AI is only possible through rigorous evaluation, and large-scale benchmarks such as MMLU \citep{hendrycks2020measuring} have significantly contributed to improvements in LLM capabilities.
 In the same spirit, \textsc{SimBench} provides the foundational infrastructure needed to move LLM simulation from a collection of ad-hoc studies to a measurable and systematic science.
-All of \textsc{SimBench} is available on \href{}{GitHub} and \href{}{HuggingFace}.
+We note that while predicting group-level response distributions is the instrument used here for benchmarking, we view this as a foundational proxy for the broader capability of human behavior simulation.
+We acknowledge that full human simulation inherently includes interactive and complex dynamics not fully captured by static response distributions (see Appendix \ref{limitations}).
+We have a \href{http://simbench.tiancheng.hu/}{Project Website}, and all of \textsc{SimBench} is available on \href{https://github.com/pitehu/SimBench_release/}{GitHub} and \href{https://huggingface.co/datasets/pitehu/SimBench}{HuggingFace}.